fatklang/Admin-Tools/README.md

 ## Roadmap

-These are the general administration domains for which I'm planning to write scripts.
+Below are the general administration domains for which I'm planning to write scripts.

-*Active Directory Accounts scripts are currently being built.*
+Completed domains will have a checkmark below.
+Any scripts within an incomplete domain are works-in-progress, and may not have full functionality, or may produce unexpected results.
+Run incomplete scripts at your own risk.

-- [ ] Active Directory Accounts
+- [ ] Active Directory Accounts - *Currently in ALPHA stage*
 - [ ] Active Directory Groups
 - [ ] Disks and Storage
 - [ ] Services